 All submissions should be formatted in accordance with the journal style sheets.
-A .pdf copy of these may be obtained from The Inter-Disciplinary Press web site: Go To Style Sheets
+A word template for this may be found here: Download Journal Template File (Word Document).

 If accepted for publication, you will be provided with one opportunity to see a proof inspection copy of your submission.
 Only typographical or factual errors may be changed during proof checking stage.
 Revisions or addition to the text will not be possible.